aerogear/unifiedpush-admin-client/README.md

 ```typescript
 const apps = upsadm.variants.find(appId)
 ```
+where `appId` is the id of the application owning the variants.

 The find method takes as parameter the owner application id and, optionally, a filter parameter.
 Variants can be filtered by:
 * **id**